aadriien/whale-shark-site/README.md

 ## Project Goals

-While this platform is inherently educational, I want it to also be accessible and exciting.
+While this platform is inherently educational, I want it to also be **accessible and exciting**.
 It should mirror the feeling you experience when you step inside a really interesting museum, or a particularly impressive library.
 This master site of whale shark data is a kind of playground.
-It's meant to be discovered and explored.
+It's meant to be **discovered and explored**.

 This is a **work in progress**, but I can assure you that I'm fit to burst with ideas and plans!
 A project of this nature is a huge undertaking, with many moving pieces, so please hang tight while I chip away.